Konrad-Jalowy/mycodingnotes/README.md

 ## Node directory
 In node directory ill post some codes, that are useful for nodejs backend development.

+## Node bascis
+Basics of node, its built in modules

 ## PHP MVC directory
 I hope to make it full of notes from my php mvc projects.
 In time it will be done